Crack in the Ground, Oregon

 Crack-in-the-Ground

-Green Mountain Campground, 6 miles northeast is primitive designated campsites with a vault toilet, picnic tables, and fire grates on the first come, first serve basis.
+Green Mountain Campground, located about 6 miles northeast, offers primitive campsites with vault toilets, picnic tables, and fire grates on a first-come, first-served basis.

-The closest cities offering a range of lodging options for visitors whether you're seeking hotels, motels, or vacation rentals are La Pine, Bend, and Lakeview.
+The nearest towns with a wider range of lodging options—including hotels, motels, and vacation rentals—are La Pine, Bend, and Lakeview.

 Lodging in La Pine - 74 miles northeast